HL7-DaVinci/CRD/README.md

 3. Run `./standalone.sh -Djboss.socket.binding.port-offset=100` from command line to start the server.
 It should run on port 8180
 4. Navigate to the KeyCloak instance in a browser, it should be at [http://localhost:8180/](http://localhost:8180)
 5. When prompted, create a new administrative username and password in Administration Console.
-6. Login Administration Console with administrative username and password created in previuos step.
+6. Login to the Administration Console with administrative username and password created in previuos step.
 7. Click Add Realm (hover over the word 'Master' in the sidebar) to find the button.
 The realm will be protecting the `test-ehr`.
 	* Import the realm by selecting the `import` option on the realm creation screen (see "Add a new realm:" below).
 Importing `[test-ehr repo]/src/main/resources/ClientFhirServerRealm.json` will set up the clients, but you will still have to make a new user and modify the config files.

 			Add a new realm: